 Type of hunt: collection of items

 A great way to record a day out on the trail with the kids, is to do a photo scavenger hunt.
 It will also act as a good distraction technique when the miles start to get the better of them.
 Get them to take photos along the way and then create an album or collage of your day.
-Once they’ve done one, you can get them to come up with lots of different photo scavenger hunt ideas, both indoors and outdoors.
+Once they’ve done one photo scavenger hunt, you can get them to come up with lots of different photo scavenger hunt ideas, both indoors and outdoors.

 Type of hunt: photography

-A nighttime scavenger hunt is one of the most exciting nature scavenger hunt ideas that should satisfy the adventurous spirit of the more intrepid hunters out there.
+A nighttime scavenger hunt is one of the most exciting nature scavenger hunt ideas out there.
+It should most certainly satisfy the adventurous spirit of the more intrepid hunters out there.
 So plan to get out to hills, beach or even your local park on a night that is forecast to be clear, and get exploring the sights and sounds that dare to come out in the dark hours.

 Type of hunt: list ticking